sublimelsp/LSP-anakin/README.md

 This language server provides "rename word/symbol" through JEDI.

+## Code Actions

+This language server can inline variables for you with a code action.

 ## Linters

 The default linters used are `pycodestyle` and `pyflakes`.
 You can optionally enable `mypy`.